sumotoy/gpio_expander/README.md

  Commands are:

 ```
+ gpio.postSetup(depends of chip);//Useful when you want include in other libraries
  gpio.begin();//gpio.begin(1); will not init the protocol (useful when multiple chip are used or you want to manually init it

- gpio.gpioPinMode(INPUT or OUTPUT);//set all pin accordly
+ gpio.gpioPinMode(INPUT or OUTPUT or data);//set all pin accordly
  gpio.gpioPinMode(pin,mode);//set an individual pin as INPUT or OUTPUT
- gpio.port(data);//data=8..xx bits, depends of chip. set all pins at once
+ gpio.port(data or HIGH or LOW);//data=8..xx bits, depends of chip. set all pins at once
  gpio.port(low byte,high byte);//useful for 16 bit GPIOs that have 2 ports of 8 bit
  gpio.readGpioPort();//read the state of all pins, it returns 8...xx bits depending of chip
  gpio.readGpioPortFast();//experimental.
 Read the state of the library buffer instead of the chip.